ssovit/rpi3-plex-sonarr-radarr-cardigann-deluge/README.md

 This script installs

-- Plex Media Server
+- Plex Media Server (For Media View and Organization)
-- Sonarr
+- Sonarr (For TV Shows)
-- Radarr
+- Radarr (For Movies)
-- Cardigann
+- Cardigann (For Custom Torrent Trackers/RSS)
-- Deluge Torrent client
+- Deluge Torrent client (For Torrent Downloads)

 You are welcome to send pull requests with any imrovements that you have done including README.md :)